sohang3112/iit-madras-web-mtech-ai/trimester1/DA5000W_Math_LinearAlgebra_Probability/LinearAlgebra_NOTES.md

 Otherwise (if this is only possible if all scalars are 0) vectors are linearly independent.

-**Orthogonal vectors are independent, but independent vectors need not be orthogonal**, they can be *skewed* instead.
+**Orthogonal vectors are independent, but independent vectors need not be orthogonal.**
 That is (example of independent vectors):
 - 2D plane: 2 vectors are independent iff they DON'T lie along same line/direction.
 - 3D space: 3 vectors are independent iff 3rd vector does NOT lie on plane formed by first 2 vectors.
 - nD space: independent iff each new vector adds a new dimension, does not lie on hyper-plane formed by previous vectors.

-**Skewed** means independent but NOT all orthogonal (though it's possible for some pairs of subset of vectors to be orthogonal).

 ### Span and Basis